drym-org/dia-old-abe/evaluation/pricing/rationale.md

+Update (Apr 28, 2023): The reasoning here was extended to include an estimate of fresh labor (ref. the cost analysis), yielding a current value of USD 32375.

 TL;DR: we set the valuation at the estimated cost (USD 8750) -- which we agreed was a fair lower bound on valuation -- and set the market price as zero, so that every payment to the project counts fully as an investment.

 More detail: